eversolea/Raytracer/README.md

 - Normals are being interpolated on flat surfaces of polygonal meshes, which can cause undesired effects if the flat surface is made reflective
 - Only one 3D Procedural texture has been implemented (see the "tex.type ==" if conditions in getPixelColorFromRay)
 - Cylinder entity is not fully implemented yet and is buggy
 - Bounding Volume Heirarchy is not implemented in the main raytracer program (raytracer.cpp) but instead in raytracer_post_acceleration.cpp which only includes the phong shading model and nonadaptive pixel average supersampling.
-I had troulbe getting my BVH implementation to work well with shadow rays so I moved on without BVH fornow.
+I had trouble getting my BVH implementation to work well with shadow rays so I moved on without BVH for now.

 # Render examples: